lingeringsocket/shlurd/docs/readme.md

 The sprite, being omniscient, has access to the latest state of the entire world.

+Regardless of mind type, all NPC's are currently far along the spectrum, in that they are not capable of internally modeling the minds of other characters (although this can be simulated with a lot of effort).

 ### Expressions For People and Objects

 Special conditionals are supported for crafting how an NPC refers to